Here’s a timeline of the mass shooting in Maine and the hunt for the suspect | KRDO

 “A large law enforcement response from the multiple surrounding agencies assisted the Lewiston Police Department in trying to identify who this individual was and what was happening,” Col. Ross told reporters.
 “As you can imagine, this was a very fast-paced, fast-moving, very fluid scene, very dangerous scene that these guys and girls were going into.”

-Of the 18 people killed, seven -– one woman and six men -– were found at the bowling alley, Ross said.
-Eight –- all men, one of whom was found outside –- were killed at Schemengees, with one victim found outside the restaurant.
+The 18 people killed ranged in age from 14 to 76, authorities would later say.
+Seven were found at the bowling alley, Ross said.
+Eight were killed at Schemengees, with one victim found outside the restaurant.
 Three other deceased victims had been taken to local hospitals.

 Nichoel Wyman Arel told CNN she and her daughter were headed home from a Girl Scouts meeting when they came upon the scene at the bowling alley, where she saw the lights of police vehicles and people running.
 She saw at least one person who looked to be covered in blood as well as children.